outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - missing object:
         - the missing object is the 'intent to help themselves', which is assumed as a default related object to an agent's decision
       - emphasizing context:
+        - someone saying a negative statement, and responding in a sincere, extremely validating (such as 'reassuring' or 'complete agreement') way

 ## define